-SCHOOL NATURAL SCIENCES
+SCHOOL NATURAL SO CIENCES

 ACADEMIC UNIT CHEMISTRY

 LEVEL OF STUDIES UNDERGRADUATE

-COURSE CODE XA 404 SEMESTER 4 th COURSE TITLE SPECTROSCOPY OF ORGANIC COMPOUNDS - EXPERIMENTAL ORGANIC CHEMISTRY 1 INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS Lectures 3 2 5 Seminars 2 Laboratory work Add rows if necessary.
+COURSE CODE XA 404 SEMESTER 4 th

+COURSE TITLE SPECTROSCOPY OF ORGANIC COMPOUNDS - EXPERIMENTAL ORGANIC CHEMISTRY 1

+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS Lectures 2 5 Seminars 2 Laboratory work 4 Add rows if necessary.
+The organisation of teach Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Field of Science (Spectroscopy of Organic Compounds) and Skills Development (Experimental Organic Chemistry-1) PREREQUISITE COURSES: Spectroscopy of Organic Compounds: Typically, there are not prerequisite course.
+COURSE TYPE Field of Science (Spectroscopy of Organic Compou nds) and Skills general background, special background, specialised general knowledge, skills development Development (Experimental Organic Chemistry-1) PREREQUISITE COURSES: Spectroscopy of Organic Compounds: Typically, there are not prerequisite course.
 Essentially, the students should possess knowledge of Organic Chemistry and basic knowledge of General Chemistry and Physics.
 Experimental Organic Chemistry-1: Typically, there are not prerequisite course.
 The students should possess knowledge of Organic Chemistry obtained through the previously attended courses.
 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
 Teaching may be however performed in English in case foreign students attend the course.
-IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) •
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL)